 Now we were talking my language.
 Science.
 Engineering.
 Reason and rules.
 Reason to ferret out when the rules made no sense.

 “Tell me, Sirhan.”
-I stuffed the rest of the power bar into the bag.
+Mukki handed me the power bar and I stuffed it into the bag.
 “Ever notice how after we started to suspect dinosaurs had feathers, we started finding lots and lots of them with feathers?
 But largely in China where we hadn’t been looking before?”

-This incited a lot of shuffling and feather-ruffling.
+This incited a lot of shuffling and feather-ruffling from Sirhan.
 Perhaps because I was talking paleontology.
 Or about his raven body’s reincarnational ancestors?

 “Are you saying they were put there?”